 It was founded by two ex-Google employees and is backed by Cross River Bank, which is backed by the FDIC, so you know your money is safe.
-It is also consistently rated as one of the top online loan companies operating today.
+It is also consistently rated as one of the top online loan companies operating today for its products and services.

 Common Upstart Reviews

 Upstart may handle online lending in an unconventional way, but its users tend to love the service.
 Customer service reviews on sites like Credit Karma and TrustPilot give mostly five out of five star ratings to Upstart, with glowing reviews on everything from Upstart’s quick and easy online process to its exemplary customer service.

-Most of the negative reviews on these sites seem to be from people who didn’t understand the process, wanted to cancel the loan after it was approved or were upset about being charged late fees.
+Most of the negative reviews on these sites seem to be from people who didn’t understand the process, wanted to cancel the loan terms after it was approved or were upset about being charged late fees.
 As with any financial service, always read the fine print before agreeing to anything, although Upstart is pretty upfront about all of their fees and rates.

 From a consumer product review standpoint, Upstart is generally ranked near the top of the reviews because of its ability to lend to people who might not normally qualify.